 Transportation to and from the school, as well as for activities away from school is the parent’s responsibility.
 The only exception is when a field trip is scheduled and permission to transport your child is granted by you.
 At that time, parents or adult volunteers will transport children to and from the designated location.

-**WE MUST HAVE YOUR CHILD’S CAR SEAT FOR FIELD TRIPS**
+**WE MUST HAVE CAR SEATS FOR FIELD TRIPS**

 Teachers and staff/Licensing